abayomipopoola/abayomipopoola/src/content/blog/job-that-suits-your-personality/index.md

 ### Capitalism's Take on Creativity and Management

 Capitalism, in its inherent nature, operates on survival of the fittest.
 Companies that fail to strike a balance between creativity and administration often find themselves sidelined.
 They may become obsolete, outpaced by more agile competitors who can pivot with changing market demands.
 This cyclical process of birth, growth, and eventual decline, or reinvention, is capitalism's way of ensuring a dynamic business ecosystem.
-For businesses that envision a lasting legacy, it's essential not only to recognize these evolutionary patterns but also to maintain a harmony between the forces of creation and management.
+For businesses that envision a lasting legacy, it's essential not only to recognise these evolutionary patterns but also to maintain a harmony between the forces of creation and management.

 <small>References: video link <a href="http://bit.ly/2PzUeTn" target="_blank">here</a>, by Jordan Peterson</small>